 The impact of the “first mover advantage” was studied in the 2008 research study “The Impact of Product Portfolio and Innovation Strategy” by Wooseong Kang and Mitzi Montoya.
 This paper is a great resource for those tasked with growth through innovation.
 It presents some inconvenient truths for the fast follower advocates:

-I personally believe it’s because executives still do not fully understand the success from a customer insight program.
+I personally believe it’s because executives still do not fully understand the success of a customer insight program.
 We are all biased to some degree.
-And our individual background make us more vulnerable to some tilts than others.
+And our individual background makes us more vulnerable to some tilts than others.
+Additionally, it seems likely that most don’t truly understand a fast follower definition.
+However, each function brings its own biases.

 If an executive rose up through the sales ranks (common in B2B), then they have succeeded by “hitting the numbers”, and “closing the sale”.
 In other words, by accomplishing short term objectives.
 Whereas, customer insight is a longer term investment, and therefore, less attractive to the ex-sales professional.